skibitsky/thirdweb-unity/README.md

 This SDK provides a Unity-first integration of all [thirdweb](https://thirdweb.com) functionality, including but not limited to:

-- Support for all target platforms, Unity 2022 & Unity 6.
+- Support for all target platforms on Unity 2022+ & Unity 6+.
-- First party support for [In-App Wallets](https://portal.thirdweb.com/connect/wallet/overview) (Guest, Email, Phone, Socials, Custom Auth+).
+- First party support for [In-App Wallets](https://portal.thirdweb.com/wallets) (Guest, Email, Phone, Socials, Custom Auth+).
-- First party support for [Account Abstraction](https://portal.thirdweb.com/connect/account-abstraction/overview) (Both EIP-4337 & zkSync Native AA).
+- First party support for [Account Abstraction](https://portal.thirdweb.com/wallets/sponsor-gas) (EIP-4337, zksync and EIP-7702).
 - Instant connection to any chain with RPC Edge integration.
 - Integrated IPFS upload/download.
-- Create blockchain-powered agents with Thirdweb [Nebula](https://thirdweb.com/nebula).
+- Full access to the [thirdweb API](https://portal.thirdweb.com/reference) via low-level ThirdwebClient.Api.
-- Easy to extend or wrap.
+- Easy to extend or wrap, everything is overrdeable.
 - High level contract extensions for interacting with common standards and thirdweb contract standards.
 - Automatic ABI resolution.
 - Build on top of thirdweb's [.NET SDK](https://portal.thirdweb.com/dotnet) - unity package updates are typically updates to a single DLL/a file or two.